AdobeDocs/experience-manager-65.en/help/sites-administering/ims-config-and-admin-console.md

 Note that a pre-release version 2.4RC1 is available with dynamic group creation support and can be found here: [https://github.com/adobe-apiplatform/user-sync.py/releases/tag/v2.4rc1](https://github.com/adobe-apiplatform/user-sync.py/releases/tag/v2.4rc1)

-The major features for this release are the ability to dynamically map new LDAP groups for user membership in the Admin Console, as well as dynamic user group creation.
+The major features for this release are the ability to dynamically map new LDAP groups for user membership in the [!DNL Admin Console], as well as dynamic user group creation.

 More information about the new group features can be found here: